3 tips to get tax stuff right in 2020

 As a freelancer / 1099 contractor, every time you buy something you should ask yourself: “Could this be a tax write-off?”.
 For a large number of purchases, the answer is “Yes!” -- a new phone charger, a bus ticket to get to a work event, a new chair for your home office.

 Don't wait until tax time to sort through your plastic bag of receipts.
-Keeping track of expenses right away will help you save thousands of dollars at tax time (and hours at tax time!).
+Using a 1099 expense tracker app right away will help you save thousands of dollars at tax time (and hours at tax time!).

 If you earn money as a freelancer / contractor, you’re responsible for your own tax bill.
 That means no refund & you'll likely owe the government hundreds if not thousands depending on how much you made.
-Estimate your tax bill with our free tool.
+Estimate your tax bill with our self-employed tax calculator.

 Instead of guessing and just hoping you'll have enough come April, you should start setting side money every paycheck for your freelancing / contracting work.
 The percent should be somewhere between 10-40%, depending on your income sources and tax profile.
 To estimate your self-employment tax rate, use our free tool here.